What are forex rates?

 Certainty is best when it comes to financial planning.
 Wherever possible, enter into early payment terms with your international clients to mitigate forex risk and avoid being caught by surprise when the final payment comes out to be lower than expected.

-Using two special contracts called forward and spot contracts, you can mitigate forex risks significantly.
+Using forward and spot contracts, you can mitigate forex risks significantly.
 A forward contract allows you to receive payments at a pre-agreed forex rate, while a spot contract allows transactions at the current market rate.
-A combination of the two is a potent financial planning tool.

 4. Streamline payment solutions